Gingham dress of Judy Garland: Reception and impact

 Despite its common association with picnic tablecloths, the fabric and pattern remain most closely affiliated with Dorothy's dress, with University of Fashion contributor Antonia Sardone calling Adrian responsible for gingham's popularity.
 According to MasterClass and The Mood Guide to Fabric and Fashion: The Essential Guide from the World's Most Famous Fabric Store (2015), the fabric immortalized itself in popular culture as result of the "Dorothy dress".
 According to Matthew Velasco of L'Officiel USA, the dress "fully cement[ed] the textile's place in the lexicon of fashion".
 Vogue France named it one of the six most iconic gingham outfits in film history, while Rosalind Jana from the same publication called it "immediately identifiable".
 Leah Melby Clinton, a writer for Elle, said the pattern has become synonymous with sweetness due to its association with Dorothy and Garland.
 Tara Lamont-Djite of Harper's Bazaar said "Nothing is more memorable than Dorothy in her checked pinafore".
 The Luminaries Magazine editor Alison Jane Reid hailed it as "a fashion masterpiece designed to evoke the idea of the wholesome, plucky, apple pie American girl".
 In the book A List: The National Society Of Film Critics' 100 Essential Films Paperback, film critic Peter Keough reviewed that the theater audience for a remastered version of The Wizard of Oz consisted of mostly hundreds of prepubescent girls dressed in Dorothy's blue gingham dress.

 The dress continues to influence fashion trends in the 21st century.
 Writing for Glamour, Alexandra Fullerton believes the dress "proves that while gingham is the pattern of summer 2021, it's also been totally on-trend since 1939".
 To commemorate the film's 75th anniversary in 2014, several fashion designers worked with Tonner Doll Collection to create high-fashion dolls inspired by its main female characters.
 Fashion designers Chris Benz and Trina Turk modernized Dorothy's style using blue and white gingham.
 The "Dorothy dress" and aesthetic experienced a comeback in 2019 due to a revived appreciation for prairie and Victorian dresses, which CNN's Hilary Whiteman described as "a natural reaction to previous trends to bare all".
 Emma Firth of Elle named Dorothy their style icon of 2019.
-In the film Oz the Great and Powerful (2013), a spiritual prequel to The Wizard of Oz, the character Annie (Michelle Williams) wears a gingham dress referencing Dorothy.
-Annie says she is engaged to John Gale, implying that she is either the mother or close relative of Dorothy.
+Joy Montgomery of British Vogue noted another resurgence in summer 2025, writing, "the merry old land of fashion is clearly still feeling the Dorothy effect, as gingham has usurped classic florals as the key dress print of this summer".